Robin Zander: Other work

-Influence
+Artistry and influence

-Known for his "pin-up good looks", Zander's singing has been described as "jaw-dropping" and "supremely virtuosic".
-In a 2014 piece titled "Unsung Heroes: The 10 Most Underrated Classic Rock Singers", Dan Tucker of VH1.com described Zander as having "range, style and attitude."
 Zander is a tenor.
+His singing has been described as "jaw-dropping" and "supremely virtuosic".
+In a 2014 piece entitled "Unsung Heroes: The 10 Most Underrated Classic Rock Singers", Dan Tucker of VH1.com described Zander as having "range, style and attitude."

-Zander's vocal style has influenced many other rock singers, from 1980s hard rockers (such as Joe Elliott of Def Leppard, Vince Neil of Mötley Crüe, Axl Rose of Guns N' Roses, Bret Michaels of Poison, and Sebastian Bach of Skid Row) to 1990s punk revivalists (such as Billie Joe Armstrong of Green Day) to alternative icons (such as Billy Corgan of The Smashing Pumpkins, Eddie Vedder of Pearl Jam, Kurt Cobain of Nirvana, and Scott Weiland of Stone Temple Pilots).
+Zander's vocal style has influenced many other rock singers, from 1980s hard rockers (such as Joe Elliott of Def Leppard, Vince Neil of Mötley Crüe, Axl Rose of Guns N' Roses, Bret Michaels of Poison, and Sebastian Bach of Skid Row) to 1990s punk revivalists (such as Billie Joe Armstrong of Green Day) to alternative singers (such as Billy Corgan of The Smashing Pumpkins, Eddie Vedder of Pearl Jam, Kurt Cobain of Nirvana, and Scott Weiland of Stone Temple Pilots).

 The May 2009 issue of Classic Rock magazine published a list of the 50 Greatest Singers in Rock.
 Zander was voted #23 on the list by readers, Classic Rock critics and a number of singers.

 Personal life

-Zander and his first wife, Karen, had two children: A son named Ian Zander and a daughter named Holland Zander.
-Ian and Holland Zander are musicians.
+Zander and his first wife, Karen, had a son Ian, and a daughter, Holland.

 As of 2018, Zander lives in Safety Harbor, Florida with his wife, former Playboy Playmate Pamela Stein.
-Zander and Stein have a son, Robin Taylor Zander, and a daughter, Robin-Sailor Zander; both are singer-songwriters.
-When Cheap Trick bassist Tom Petersson was sidelined from touring in 2021 due to surgery, Robin Taylor Zander filled in for him on tour.
+Zander and Stein have a son and a daughter; both are singer-songwriters.
+When Cheap Trick bassist Tom Petersson was unable to tour in 2021 due to surgery, Zander's son Robin filled in for him on tour.